Thi-Tracey-Nguyen/T2A2/README.md

 * Data security: by authentication measures such as password log-in and authorization by multi-tired user privilege.
 * Data integrity: by valiation methods so that roster and bookings can be planned effectively.

-2. Why do the problems need solving
+### Why do the problems need solving (Q2)

 Having a well-designed and user-friendly management system is essential to the operations of any business.
 It streamlines customer interactions, saves time and increases customer satisfaction.

-Similarly, proper staff and roster management ensure staff count is appropriate for expected work on a given day, and makes with wage payment fast and precise.
+Similarly, proper staff and roster management ensure staff count is appropriate for expected work on a given day, and makes wage payment efficient.

 Data security provided with the application is important in protecting staff and clients' information from data breaches as well as ensuring the correctness of data in the database.

-3. Database system
+### Database system (Q3)

 Database system chosen for the application is PostgreSQL due to the following advanatages:
 * Open source (free)